lillallol/temp/README.md

 ```
  </details>

+Comment to enable static type checking means no need to compile.
 <details>
-<summary>Having static type checking without the need to compile is more ergonomic
-than having to compile.</summary>
+<summary>There are so many benefits to that.</summary>

 1. `.ts` files that contain implementations become redundant
 1. less work for TypeScript maintainers